WeiTing1991/algorithms-journey/README.md

-# Algorithm
+# Data Structures and Algorithms
 Algorithm and Data Structures

-This repository present the python  code implementation of data strucutes and algorithims.
+This repository present implementation of data strucutes and algorithms in python and C++.